Founded Aug 2023 · AI lab · Private (no SEC filings)

 Valuation arc

-Post-money valuation per round on a logarithmic scale (the company-confirmed Series C is at $10.2 billion; the reported Series A and B sit at ~$2 billion and ~$4 billion respectively; the reported Series D talks at ~$25 billion are shown ghosted because the round has not closed).
+Post-money valuation per round on a logarithmic scale (the company-confirmed Series C is at $10.2 billion and the May 2026 Series D at $26 billion; the reported Series A and B sit at ~$2 billion and ~$4 billion respectively).
 The seed round's valuation was not disclosed; that point is omitted from the chart.
-Confirmed rounds are drawn solid; reported rounds are drawn dashed; the in-talks Series D is drawn ghosted.
+Confirmed rounds are drawn solid; reported rounds are drawn dashed.

 Filled point: company-confirmed valuation (blog post)